Contact Us for a Free Consultation 818-394-7835

 If you're interested in receiving a settlement instead of weekly or biweekly payments, you'll want an attorney to represent you in negotiations with your employer's insurance company.

 Depending on the circumstances that led to the incident, crane accident victims in California also have the right to file a personal injury lawsuit against negligent third parties.
+An attorney can help you understand your rights and chart the best course forward.

-We first need to closely review all the specific details of the crane accident to determine the best strategy to receive maximum compensation for your injuries.
+We first need to review all the specific details of the crane accident closely to determine the best strategy for maximizing your compensation for your injuries.
+Injury Justice Law Firm is located in Los Angeles County and serves clients throughout Southern California.
+You can contact our office for a free consultation.

 WE ARE WITH YOU EVERY STEP OF THE WAY TO RECOVERY

-If you have been injured in an accident, our experienced Los Angeles personal injury attorneys will protect your legal rights and help you recover compensation for your injuries.
-We are available 24/7 for your risk free initial consultation in Beverly Hills, Encino, Glendale, Hermosa Beach, Lancaster, Long Beach, Los Angeles, Marina Del Rey, Redondo Beach, Torrance, Santa Monica, San Fernando Valley, Valencia and Ventura County areas.
+If you are the victim of sexual abuse or suffered a catastrophic injury in an accident, our experienced Los Angeles personal injury attorneys will protect your legal rights and help you recover compensation.
+We are available 24/7 for your risk-free initial consultation in Beverly Hills, Encino, Glendale, Hermosa Beach, Lancaster, Long Beach, Los Angeles, Marina Del Rey, Redondo Beach, Torrance, Santa Monica, Valencia, Ventura County and across the State of California.

 Menu